oktaytuncay/Kubernetes/kubernetes.md

 password123, user1, u0001, group3
 ```

 Similarly, instead of a static password file, we can have a static token file.
-Instead of password, we specify a token.
+Instead of a password, we specify a token.
 Pass the token file as an option `--token-auth-file=user-details.csv=user-details.csv` to the kube-apiserver.

 While authenticating, we need to specify the token as an authorization bearer token as follows.